denisbubutanu/JavaScript-Projects/README.md

-## This is my JavaScript repository, home to projeccts meant to learn new concepts and consolidate existing ones.
+## This is my JavaScript repository, home to projects meant to help me learn new concepts and consolidate existing ones.